mwvgroup/pwv_kpno/rst_source/for_developers.rst

 The make file will automatically create new folder named with the current package version and fill it with newly generated documentation.
-Any documentation that amay lready exists for that version will be overwritten.
+Any documentation that may already exist for that version will be overwritten.
+To modify the default documentation version that appears on the project website, edit `index.html` in the root directory.

 Note that the usage examples in the documentation, including dates, are hard coded.
 The make file will not update any demonstrated code outputs to reflect